-The Central GUI provides access to a range of displays, and may be operated via the touch-screen, trackball, SCREEN CONTROL panel or console keyboard.
+The Central GUI provides access to a range of displays, and can be operated via the touch-screen, trackball, SCREEN CONTROL panel or console keyboard.

-Space is available to the right of the GUI (MKII mc56 only), for options such as the RTW goniometer or a Lawo User Panel.
+Space is available to the right of the GUI for options such as the RTW goniometer or a Lawo User Panel.
 You will also find two USB ports, to connect the console keyboard or memory stick, and an XLR talkback mic connector.